yashima/adventofcode/README.md

 * Day 11 "Cosmic Expansion" and more 2D riddles.
 This one was pretty easy as my matrix could instantly give me all the stars and I already had a
   Manhattan distance function in place.
 Figuring out where empty space was and how to add it to the distance was the only challenge here and realizing that I had to subtract one from the expansion rate or that for part 1 the expansion rate was actually 2 not 1--because 1 row gets replaced by 2 or by 100 but that first one is already there so -1.
 * Day 12 "Hot Springs" starts of not so hot.
 I have no idea what I am doing.
+* Day 13 "Point of Incidence" had to add some new functions to my Matrix class because I needed the transpose() thing to properly work the mirror finding for columns.
+For the "smudges" in part two, I am doing some bit operator shenanigans because nothing is quite as nice comparing if two columns/rows are the same or differ by a single bit?
+And it would all work instantly if not for the literal edge-cases